DevBilall/Bankruptcy-Law-Network/README.md

 ## 👨‍💻 About Me

 Hello!
-I’m **Sajid Jamil**, an experienced **Brilliant Directory developer**.
+I’m **Bilal Jamil**, an experienced **Brilliant Directory developer**.
 I specialize in creating tailored directory solutions like the **Bankruptcy Law Network**, which streamlines the process of connecting professionals with clients.
 This project exemplifies my expertise in directory customization, lead generation, and responsive design.

 Are you looking to build or enhance a directory platform? **Let’s collaborate** to bring your project to life with advanced features and an intuitive user experience.